SonarSource/sonar-developer-toolset/README.md

 ![Intellij XML code style other](intellij/intellij-xml-other.png)

+In order to correctly format build.gradle files, code style for Groovy has to be set.

 Then go to `Preferences/Settings > Editor > Code Style > Groovy` and set/check:
 * `Tab size: 2`
 * `Indent: 2`